Mitajoshi/Market-Analysis-and-Lead-Score-Prediction-using-ML/README.md

 - Now modifying the above dataframe to have only those rows whose values are NOT zero
 - Concatenate the DataFrames vertically (along rows)
 - Making a copy of the result_df for the first chunk of data obtained; Deep copy
+- The rest of data was cleaned and redefined into lawfirmdata_cleaned_100.csv